 “In excavating this wall further and directly by the side of the palace of King Priam, I came upon a large copper article of the most remarkable form, which attracted my attention all the more as I thought I saw gold behind it. … In order to withdraw the treasure from the greed of my workmen, and to save it for archaeology, … I immediately had lunch break called. … While the men were eating and resting, I cut out the Treasure with a large knife….
 It would, however, have been impossible for me to have removed the Treasure without the help of my dear wife, who stood by me ready to pack the things which I cut out in her shawl and to carry them away.”

 “Priam’s Treasure” is a cache of gold and other artifacts discovered by Heinrich Schliemann in 1873.
-The artifacts are spread across multiple museums including:
+The objects are spread across multiple museums, including:

 - Pushkin Museum, Moscow, Russia

 - Istanbul Archaeology Museum, Istanbul, Turkey

 Later, archaeologists condemned Schliemann’s excavations as having destroyed the main layers of the real Troy.
 One archaeologist claimed that Schliemann’s excavations were carried out with such non-archaeological methods that “he did to Troy what the Greeks couldn’t do in their time.”
 Other scholars agree that the damage caused to the site is irreparable.

 More insights on Heinrich Schliemann’s historical discoveries in “Joy of Museums” can be found at the following links: